zpainter/iassist/content/about/all-about-interest-groups.md

-An interest group can contribute content to the IASSIST web site (contact the [Web Editor](/about/web-team)), guest edit a special issue of the IASSIST Quarterly journal (contact the IQ Editor: kbr @ sam.sdu.dk), present a session or a poster at a future conference --- but don't be limited to these ideas!
+An interest group can contribute content to the IASSIST web site (contact the [Web Editor](/about/web-team)), guest edit a special issue of the IASSIST Quarterly journal (contact the IQ Editor: kbr [ at ] sam.sdu.dk), present a session or a poster at a future conference --- but don't be limited to these ideas!

 ### How does an interest group get started?